 At Darton Academy, we know that completing home learning is essential to long term academic success.
 It allows our students to extend their learning and to reinforce what has been learnt in class.
-Our home learning policy for this year will be as follows:

 Every day, your child will be expected to study for around one hour.
 Home learning will be in three 20 minute parts:

 - Hegarty Maths for Y8 & Y9 or Sparx Maths for Y7

 How to revise and retain information is a key skill which every student needs to gain, particularly when new GCSE specifications require learners to be able to retain large quantities of information.
 Considering this we want to equip students with the skills to revise as early as possible, so they do not become overwhelmed when starting their GCSE’s.

 Students in year 7, 8 and 9 will be issued a knowledge organiser termly.
 Within the Knowledge Organiser is the key information your child needs to know about their core curriculum areas.
 Your child should try and learn the knowledge within the organiser, using the strategies as outlined in their booklets e.g mind maps/flashcards or summaries.
 Your child must bring their Knowledge Organiser to school every day and take it home every evening.
 Each student will be issued with a Knowledge Organiser and home learning exercise book to record their home learning.

 Students will be quizzed by their class teachers to give students the opportunity to test themselves on the knowledge they have practiced from their knowledge organisers and see how well they have retained it.

 Our home learning strategy is based on the principle of retrieval practice, which you can read more about here.

 Following correspondence with parents, we have put together a short video that provides an overview of how to use the Knowledge Organisers for home learning.
 Initially the clarity of the video may be blurred while the file loads.
 It can be viewed on a mobile device but is best viewed on a computer screen.